Glossa Ordinaria

 The Glossa Ordinaria, which is Latin for "Ordinary [i.e. in a standard form] Gloss", is a collection of biblical commentaries in the form of glosses.
 The glosses are drawn mostly from the Church Fathers, but the text was arranged by scholars during the twelfth century.
 The Gloss is called "ordinary" to distinguish it from other gloss commentaries.
 In origin, it is not a single coherent work, but a collection of independent commentaries which were revised over time.
 The Glossa ordinaria was a standard reference work into the Early Modern period, although it was supplemented by the Postills attributed to Hugh of St Cher and the commentaries of Nicholas of Lyra.

 Composition

 Before the 20th century, this Glossa ordinaria was misattributed to Walafrid Strabo.
 The main impetus for the composition of the gloss came from the school of Anselm of Laon (d.
 1117) and his brother Ralph.
 Another scholar associated with Auxerre, Gilbert the Universal (d.
-1134), is sometimes credited with the Gloss on much of the Old Testament, although only the gloss on Lamentations has been firmly attributed to him.
+1134), is sometimes credited with the Gloss on much of the Old Testament, although only the gloss on the Book of Lamentations has been firmly attributed to him.
 The Gloss achieved a more-or-less standard form at Paris in the second half of the twelfth century.